paradedb/charts/charts/paradedb/README.md

 #### Connecting to a ParadeDB CNPG Cluster

-The command to connect to the primary instance of the cluster will be printed in your terminal.
-You can connect to a specific pod via:
+You can launch a Bash shell inside a specific pod via:

 ```bash
 kubectl exec --stdin --tty <pod-name> -n paradedb -- bash
 ```

-The primary is called `paradedb-1`, and the replicas will be called `paradedb-2` onwards depending on the number of replicas you configured.
-This will launch a Bash shell inside the instance.
-You can connect to the ParadeDB database via `psql` with:
+The primary is called `paradedb-1`.
+The replicas are called `paradedb-2` onwards depending on the number of replicas you configured.
+You can connect to the ParadeDB database with `psql` via:

 ```bash
 psql -d paradedb